 - E. As phases or portions of the work for which a performance guarantee has been required are completed, the Planning Director may, upon receipt of a favorable recommendation from the Town Engineer, recommend that the Planning Board vote release a portion of the performance guarantee.
 In no case shall the performance guarantee sum be released to an amount less than 110-percent of the anticipated cost of completion of all remaining work, or 10-percent of original surety value, whichever is greater. - F. Upon receipt of confirmation from the Town Engineer and Road Agent that all streets or improvements for which a performance guarantee has been given have been satisfactorily completed, the Planning Director may recommend that the Board of Selectmen vote to accept the completed streets or improvements on behalf of the public and release any remaining performance guarantees.
 Upon affirmative vote of the Board of Selectmen to accept such streets and/or improvements and to release the remaining performance guarantee, the amount of the surety may be reduced to a sum not less than 10-percent of original surety value.
 This residual surety shall continue to be held by the Town of Pelham as a maintenance guarantee for a period of one additional calendar year and shall serve as a financial guarantee for the repair of latent defects in the work which may become evident within one year of public acceptance.
-If no evidence of latent defects in the improvements is reported to the Board of Selectmen by the Road Agent within the following one year period, the Board of Selectmen shall vote to release the maintenance guarantee in full.
+If no evidence of latent defects in the improvements is reported to the Board of Selectmen shall vote to release the maintenance guarantee in full.